usacpcheung/timetabling-app/README.md

 under-attended subjects roughly ten times more attractive than others.
 Increase this value if you want the solver to focus even more on improving attendance.
+You can also set a separate **Well-attended weight**.
+This weight applies when a student's attendance percentage already meets the threshold.
+Try a value of **0** if you want the solver to freely drop these subjects once targets are met.

 When using group lessons you can adjust **Group weight** to bias the solver toward scheduling them.
 This multiplier boosts the objective weight of any